Relation between structure and functionality in photosynthetic antenna complex of green sulfur bacteria: efficiency under natural sunlight pumping: Master equation

 where $\Lambda_{mn}=\sum_i |C_m(i)|^2 |C_n(i)|^2$, the phonon temperature is $T=300$~K and the spectral density is $J(\omega)=\kappa_{vib}\omega$. $\kappa_{vib}=0.3$ ensures thermal relaxation in a few-picoseconds timescale~\cite{mattiotti2021bio}.
 On the other hand, the transfer rates between eigenstates of different aggregates are the incoherent F\"orster rates

 where $\Omega_{m,n}$ is the dipole-dipole coupling (matrix element) between the eigenstates of different aggregates computed by using~(\ref{dip}), while $\Gamma_\phi=1000$~cm$^{-1}$, where $\Gamma_\phi/\hbar$ is the dephasing rate for every $m-n$ transition and $E_n$ is the transition energy of the $n$th eigenstate.
 Note that the ``energy-upwards'' rates in Eq.~\eqref{forster} are multiplied by an exponential factor that ensures the detailed balance~\cite{kassal2}.
-The parameter $\Gamma_\phi$ has been tuned to match the transfer rates between the MT cylinder and the baseplate (tens of picoseconds~\cite{martiskainen2009excitation,guzik,martiskainen2012excitation}) and it corresponds to the sum of the FWHM of the emission spectrum of the donor and the absorption spectrum of the acceptor.
-See Sec.~\ref{SI:fret} in the \textit{Supp.Info.} for a detailed discussion about FRET and the choice of $\Gamma_\phi$.
+The parameter $\Gamma_\phi$ has been tuned to match the transfer rates between the MT cylinder and the baseplate (tens of picoseconds~\cite{martiskainen2009excitation,guzik,martiskainen2012excitation}) and it corresponds to the sum of the HWHM of the emission spectrum of the donor and the absorption spectrum of the acceptor.
+See Sec.~\ref{SI:fret} for a detailed discussion about FRET and Sec.~\ref{SI:parameters} in the \textit{Supp.Info.} for a clear validation of the parameters employed in this work, specifically regarding the choice of $\Gamma_\phi$, the intra-molecular coupling strength and the intrinsic radiative decay rate of the Bchl molecules.

 The rate equations~\eqref{ILE} are linear and they can be solved at the steady state or as a function of time by numerical diagonalization, with a computational cost that increases as $N^3$, where $N$ is the total number of molecules in the cylinder+baseplate.
 A scheme of Eqs.~\eqref{ILE} is shown in Fig.~\ref{fig-rate}.